 There’s much more to discuss at the midpoint of 2018, with so many curveballs being pitched at fuel prices.

-Find out more in the upcoming OPIS Outlook Forecast Mid-Year Review.
+Find out more in the OPIS Outlook Forecast Mid-Year Review.
 In addition to a full discussion of geopolitical forces on the oil market and an in-depth look at U.S. supply and demand, we’ll cover:

 - How the announcements made at the June 22 OPEC meeting will shape the fortunes of oil prices for the remainder of 2018